Two people injured in shooting at Durham Walmart

 DURHAM, N.C.
-(WTVD) --Two people were injured in a shooting at a Durham Walmart Wednesday.
+(WTVD) --Two people were injured in a shooting at a Durham Walmart on Wednesday.

 It happened at the Walmart on New Hope Commons Drive shortly after 3 p.m.